The Difference Between 10K Gold Rings, 14K Gold Rings & 18K Gold Rings

 How Do Gold Karats Affect Color?

 Pure gold is naturally yellow in color.
-Men’s wedding bands that have more gold in them will be a brighter yellow than those with less.
-An 18K Gold Wedding Band will be slightly more yellow than and 14K Gold Wedding Band which will be slightly more yellow than a 10K Gold Wedding Band.
+Wedding bands that have more gold in them will be a brighter yellow than those with less gold.
+An 18K gold ring will be more yellow than an 14K gold ring which will be more yellow than a 10K gold ring.

-While yellow is a traditional choice for a wedding band, Gold wedding rings are also available in white and rose gold.
-White gold is achieved through a process called rhodium plating and can fade over time.
+While yellow is a traditional choice for a wedding band, gold wedding rings are also available in white and rose gold.
+White gold is achieved through a process called rhodium plating and can fade, or yellow, over time.
 Many brides and grooms have their wedding bands re-plated when needed, but Platinum may be a more suitable option if you're looking to maintain the silver color over time without having to go to your jeweler.

-Rose Gold Wedding Bands get their vintage color from the addition of copper, which also makes them the most scratch resistant.
-For example, an 18K Rose Gold Wedding Band may consist of 75% pure Gold, 22.25% Copper, and 2.75% Silver.
+Rose gold wedding bands get their vintage color from the addition of copper, which also makes them the most scratch resistant.
+For example, an 18K rose gold wedding band may consist of 75% pure gold, 22.25% copper, and 2.75% silver.

 How Do Gold Karats Affect Durability?

-You now know that pure, 24K Gold is too soft for everyday wear.
-It follows that the higher the Gold content, the less durable the wedding band.
-All Gold wedding bands are subject to scratches over time, however 10K and 14K Gold is slightly harder and more resistant than 18K Gold.
+You now know that pure, 24K gold is too soft for everyday wear.
+It follows that the higher the gold content, the less durable the wedding band.
+All gold wedding bands are subject to scratches over time, however 10K and 14K gold rings are harder and more scratch-resistant than 18K gold rings.

-14K Gold Wedding Bands have the most resistance to wear and tear, making it a popular choice among most grooms.
-It’s also extremely affordable, with rings starting at just $299.
-If you want a traditional metal, but also lead a somewhat active lifestyle, 14K Gold is a solid choice.
+14K Gold Wedding Bands have the most resistance to wear and tear, making it a popular choice among most couples.
+It’s also extremely affordable, with rings starting at just $249.
+If you want a traditional metal, but also lead a somewhat active lifestyle, 14K gold is a solid choice.

-Ready to try on some men’s wedding bands?
-With Hitched Home Try-on, grooms can try out their favorite choices from the comfort of home.
+Ready to try on some wedding bands?
+With Hitched home try-on, couples can try out their favorite choices from the comfort of home.
 Ready to get started?
-Shop Men’s Gold Wedding Bands.
+Shop Gold Wedding Bands.